 What is the Private Placement of Shares?

-There are three important features based on which issuance of shares can be classified as a private placement:
+There are three important features based on which the issuance of shares can be classified as a private placement:

 Purpose of Private Placement of Shares

-How does Private Placement of Shares work?
+How Does Private Placement of Shares Work?

 Issue of Private Placement of Shares